-In your article on 'The Cradleland of Our Race,' in THE THEOSOPHICAL FORUM, June, 1937 [see p.
-16 this volume], the birth of the Aryan stock from Atlantean tribes is given as 7 to 8 million years ago (p.
+In your article on ‘The Cradleland of Our Race,’ in The Theosophical Forum, June, 1937, the birth of the Aryan stock from Atlantean tribes is given as 7 to 8 million years ago (p.
 410).
-On page 413, it is stated twice that it is 4 or 5 million years since the original germinal condition of the Fifth Root-Race, though as a race "sui generis" it is about 1 million years old.
+On page 413, it is stated twice that it is 4 or 5 million years since the original germinal condition of the Fifth Root-Race, though as a race “sui generis” it is about 1 million years old.
 What puzzles me is the difference between the 7 or 8 million and the 4 or 5 million years as the age of what I supposed was the same Race.
-Does the larger number refer to that hint in THE SECRET DOCTRINE that the Aryans could trace their descent back to Lemuria-Atlantis?
+Does the larger number refer to that hint in The Secret Doctrine that the aryans could trace their descent back to Lemuria-Atlantis?

 In dealing with time-periods in a general article it naturally is difficult to find English words to give the exact picture the writer desires to paint.
 Hence, on reading your note I see how my words could have been misunderstood; yet I do think a careful reading of the article in The Forum compared with the diagram I gave in Fundamentals on page 251, of how a race is born from, or originates in, the middle period of the parent race, will show what I had in mind.
 I will now try to explain.